Which Tesla To Buy: Your Tesla Buying Guide

 Each Tesla model is also available in a sports version.
 The so-called “Performance” model.
-Not only the engine power is higher with these variants, also coloured brake calipers and other details decorate these PS bolides.
+Not only the engine power is higher with these variants, also colored brake calipers and other details decorate these high-Power Cars.
 The Model S and Model X Performance models also feature the Ludicrous acceleration mode.
-The Tesla Model 3 Performance scores with a track mode for the race track.
+The Tesla Model 3 Performance scores with a track mode for the racetrack.

 Purchase a new or used car?

 The combustion engine has been around for over a hundred years.
 As a result, the potential for further development has been exhausted for years and only minimal improvements have been possible in recent years.
-By comparison, we are still in the very early stages of electromobility.
+By comparison, we are still in the very early stages of electric Cars.
 Progress in development is coming rapidly.
-Even a three year old electric car can be much more different from its predecessor.
+Even a three-year-old electric car can be much more different from its predecessor.
 In addition, the price of rechargeable batteries is falling.
-So the price/performance of an electric car is getting better and better.
+So, the price/performance of an electric car is getting better and better.
 Nevertheless, you could wait forever.
 The development never stops and there is always something better to come.
 Finally, new or used cars are also a question of one’s own priorities and budget.
 A used Model S or a new Model 3, for example, is an interesting comparison.